adamacd/habits-cli/README.md

 # Habit Tracker CLI
-This command line interface allows you to create habits.
-You view your habits, and accumulate streaks if you mark them as complete in the allotted time (24 hrs if daily, 168 hrs if weekly).
+This command line interface allows you to create, view, and delete habits.
+You can accumulate streaks if you mark them as complete in the given time (24 hrs if daily, 168 hrs if weekly).
 The habits are stored locally in a SQLite database.

 # Starting the program
 Run main.py from the command line.